byung1211/cpnt260-a3/README.md

 	There is no bugs that I have faced, but some difficuties to make the gallery look like the gallery of Pixels.com at the beginning.
 I have spent quite a lot of time, but I realized I could not make without using a javascript framework because the different heights of the images.
 Long story to short, I just tried to make sure to meet the assignment instructions.
 In my view, Css is all about look and feel and it requires artistic creativity.
 In that point, I am not sure that I am good at it.
 At least, I tried wigh my best.

+	One thing I wanto mention here is that I didn't put min-width into fig-caption because I used Grid system and there is min width already for the columns by using the minmax option.
+Saying this, because it's in your instruction.